UX-Wizards/wizards-wiki/content/en/current-teams.md

 A group for anyone searching for a job and would like to network and vent about related struggles.

 * Annie Bratko *

-### New Hire Support

-A group for anyone that recently got a job and would like help navigating struggles.

-* Jess Chen *

 ### Remote UX Challenge